Marco15453-Archived/CuffedTK/README.md

 ----- | ----
 AK | Damaged By AK
 ASPHYXIATION | Damaged by ASPHYXIATION
-BLEEDING | Damaged By BLEEDING
+BLEEDING | Damaged by BLEEDING
-COM15 | Damaged By COM15
+COM15 | Damaged by COM15
-COM18 | -/-
+COM18 | Damaged by COM-18 Pistol
 CONTAIN | Being Damaged by Contain
 CROSSVEC | Damaged By CrossVEC
 DECONT | Damaged by Decontainment